kallaway/100-days-of-code/myLog.md

 <h2>Day 13: May 29th 2018 Tuesday</h2>
 <strong>Today's Progress:*</strong> Day13 #100daysofcode Learning more about #NodeJS, #Javascript #Stripe and more stuff related to tying my app together.
 Spent a few hours coding on it.
 Working on more before bed.
 I learned how to do a markdown table in Github, today, too.
 I bought a Udemy course on NodeJS and React, I am watching that this week.
 I did 11 courses today.
 I hope to find the missing piece to tie my app together.

 <strong>Thoughts:*</strong>Still struggling, bc I skipped alot learning the fundamentals.
 So, I am backtracking a little to fill in those gaps.
 Reviewing a lot of concepts to see where they fit in the best, and trying to make the app work as a whole.

+<h2>Day 14: May 30th 2018 Wednesday</h2>

+<strong>Today's Progress:**</strong> More #NodeJS #JS #Stripe.
+Remade a few of the elements that I was working on to see if there was a better way to get it done, but on the surface, it works the same.

+<strong>Thoughts:**</strong>I feel like Im taking too long, but I'm almost done.
+I need to hurry up, though, so I can move on to the next project.
 </html>